-HTH encourages parents/guardians, community members, faculty, staff, and administration to work cooperatively to resolve issues.
+General concerns or complaints not subject to the HTH Uniform Complaint Policy and Procedures or HTH's Title IX Complaint Procedures may be addressed according to the following resolution procedures.
+HTH encourages parents/guardians, community members, faculty, staff, Last revised on December 12, 2022 and administration to work cooperatively to resolve issues.
 Parents/guardians, or community members with general concerns or complaints must notify the School Director for the school.
 Please refer to the second page of this Handbook for a school directory.
 You may also visit www.hightechhigh.org for more information.

-- 1. If the complaint is with a teacher or staff member, contact that teacher of staff member directly to set up a mutually agreeable time to discuss the complaint.
-Remember that such meetings should not interrupt a teacher's instructional time.
-Complaints resolved at this level do not need to proceed further in the process. - Complaints not resolved directly with a teacher or staff member should be brought to the attention of the School Director (or designee).
-The School Director (or designee) may call or meet with the complainant to discuss and address the concern(s).
-Complaints resolved at this level do not need to proceed further in the process. - Complaints relating to the administration and operation of HTH may be discussed informally with the School Director (or designee).
+- 1. If the complaint is with a teacher or staff member, contact that teacher or staff member directly to set up a mutually agreeable time to discuss the complaint.
+Such meetings should not interrupt a teacher's instructional time.
+Complaints resolved at this level do not need to proceed further in the process. - 2.
+Complaints not resolved directly with a teacher or staff member should be brought to the attention of the School Director or designee.
+The School Director or designee may call or meet with the complainant to discuss and address the concern(s).
+Complaints resolved at this level do not need to proceed further in the process. - 3.
+Complaints relating to the administration and operation of HTH may be discussed informally with the School Director or designee.
 Complaints resolved at this level do not need to proceed further.
-If the complainant is dissatisfied with the School Director (or designee), the complainant may contact High Tech High's CEO (or designee). - 4.
-If contacting the CEO (or designee) does not resolve the complaint, the complainant may direct their complaint, in writing, to the High Tech High Board Chair. - 5.
-The HTH Board Chair will determine if the matter will be handled directly by him/her or by a committee of the HTH Board.
+If the complainant is dissatisfied with the School Director or designee, the complainant may contact High Tech High's Chief Executive Officer ("CEO") or designee. - 4.
+If contacting the CEO or designee does not resolve the complaint, the complainant may direct their complaint, in writing, to the High Tech High Board Chair. - 5.
+The HTH Board Chair will determine if the matter will be handled directly by him/her/them or by a committee of the HTH Board.
 The HTH Board Chair or committee of the HTH Board will meet with the complainant, discuss the facts and circumstances for which the complaint is based and make a determination as to how to best resolve the matter. - 6.
 The decision of the Board Chair or committee of the Board is final. - 7.
 These resolution procedures are intended to provide prompt and effective resolutions to complaints.
-HTH may utilize more formal procedures such as those under the Uniform Complaint Procedures ("UCP") depending on the nature of the complaint.
-If a complaint relates to the matters covered under UCP, please follow the procedures found at https://www.hightechhigh.org/wp-content/uploads/2018/08/2018-06-04-UCP-HTH-FINAL-.pdf
+HTH may utilize more formal procedures such as those under the Uniform Complaint Policy and Procedures ("UCP") or HTH's Title IX Complaint Procedures depending on the nature of the complaint.
+If a complaint relates to the matters covered under UCP, please follow the procedures found at